JuliaData/DataFrames.jl/docs/src/man/basics.md

 select columns as explained in the
 [Indexing API documentation](https://dataframes.juliadata.org/stable/lib/indexing/#Indexing).

-`function` is a function which operates on data frame column(s) passed to it as type `Vector`.
+Here `function` is a function which operates on an entire data frame column passed as type `Vector`.
-If you instead want to apply a function to every element in the column, then you must wrap your function in the `ByRow` function i.e. `function = ByRow(my_elementwise_function)`.
+If you instead want to apply a function to each element in the column, then you can wrap your element-wise function in `ByRow` like `function = ByRow(my_elementwise_function)`, which will conveniently collect your element-wise function results into a `Vector`.
-When multiple columns are selected, the `function` will receive the columns as multiple arguments in the order they are selected like
+When multiple columns are selected, the `function` will receive the columns as multiple arguments in the order they are selected like `function(column1, column2, column3)`.
-`function(column1, column2, column3)`.
 Alternatively, the selected columns can be "slurped" into a single argument using `function(columns...)`.
 In more advanced usage, the `function` itself can use column selectors in its definition.